-Capital instruments main features

-template Tier 1 1 Issuer Advanzia Bank S.A.
-2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) NO0010740228 3 Governing law(s) of the instrument The Capital Securities are governed by, and construed in accordance with the laws of Norway Regulatory treatment 4 Transitional CRR rules Tier 1 5 Post-transitional CRR rules eligible 6 Eligible at solo/ (sub-)consolidated/ solo & (sub-)consolidated N/A 7 Instrument type (types to be specified by each jurisdiction) Tier 1as published in Regulation (EU) No 575/2013 article 52 8 Amount recognised in regulatory capital (currency in million, as of most recent reporting date) EUR 8 624 892 9 Nominal amount of instrument NOK 85 000 000 9a Issue price 100 per cent of the Aggregate Nominal Amount 9b Redemption price Redemption at par 10 Accounting classification Subordinated liability
+Capital instruments main features template Additional Tier 1 1 lssuer Advanzia Bank S.A.
+2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) NO0010858970 3 Governing law(s) of the instrument The Capital Securities are governed by, and construed in accordance with the laws of Norway Regulatory treatment 4 Transitional CRR rules Tier 1 5 Post-transitional CRR rules eligible 6 Eligible at solo/ (sub-)consolidated/ solo & (sub-)consolidated N/A

-11 Original date of issuance 16/06/2015 12 Perpeptual or dated Perpetual 13 Original maturity date N/A 14 Issuer call subject to prior supervisory approval No 15 Optional call date, contingent call dates, and redemption amount earliest 16/06/2020 at par 16 Subsequent call dates, if applicable each interest date commencing 16/06/2020 Coupons / dividends 17 Fixed or floating dividend/coupon floating 18 Coupon rate and any related index 4.50 per cent per annum + three months NIBOR 19 Existence of a dividend stopper No 20a Fully discretionary, partially discretionary or mandatory (in terms of timing) Fully discretionary 20b Fully discretionary, partially discretionary or mandatory (in terms of amount) Fully discretionary 21 Existence of step up or other incentive to redeem No 22 Noncumulative or cumulative N/A 23 Convertible or non-convertible Non-convertible 24 If convertible, conversion trigger (s) N/A 25 If convertible, fully or partially N/A 26 If convertible, conversion rate N/A 27 If convertible, mandatory or optional conversion N/A 28 If convertible, specify instrument type convertible into N/A 29 If convertible, specify issuer of instrument it converts into N/A 30 Write-down features Yes 31 If write-down, write-down trigger (s) BRRD requirements 32 If write-down, full or partial full 33 If write-down, permanent or temporary permanent 34 If temporary write-down, description of write- up mechanism N/A 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) Junior to any present or future (i) depositors of the Issuer, (ii) any other unsubordinated creditors of the issuer, and (iii) subordinated creditors of the Issuer other than the present and future claims of creditors that rank or are expressed to rank pari passu with or junior to the Bonds 36 Non-compliant transitioned features No 37 If yes, specify non-compliant features N/A
+7 Instrument type (types to be specified by each jurisdiction) Tier 1 as published in Regulation (EU) No 575/2013 article 52 8 Amount recognised in regulatory capital (in EUR million, as of most recent reporting date) 21.2 9 Nominal amount of instrument 225 000 000 NOK 9a Issue price 100 per cent of the Aggregate Nominal Amount 9b Redemption price Redemption at par 10 Accounting classification Subordinated liability 11 Original date of issuance 12/07/2019 12 Perpetual or dated Perpetual 13 Original maturity date N/A 14 Issuer call subject to prior supervisory approval Yes 15 Optional call date, contingent call dates, and redemption amount earliest 12/07/2024 at par 16 Subsequent call dates, if applicable each distribution date commencing 12/07/2024 Coupons / dividends 17 Fixed or floating dividend/coupon floating 18 Coupon rate and any related index 7 per cent per annum + three months NIBOR 19 Existence of a dividend stopper No 20a Fully discretionary, partially discretionary or mandatory (in terms of timing) Fully discretionary 20b Fully discretionary, partially discretionary or mandatory (in terms of amount) Fully discretionary 21 Existence of step up or other incentive to redeem No 22 Noncumulative or cumulative N/A 23 Convertible or non-convertible Non-convertible 24 If convertible, conversion trigger (s) N/A 25 If convertible, fully or partially N/A 26 If convertible, conversion rate N/A 27 If convertible, mandatory or optional conversion N/A 28 If convertible, specify instrument type convertible into N/A 29 If convertible, specify issuer of instrument it converts into N/A 30 Write-down features Yes 31 If write-down, write-down trigger (s) 7% of CET1 32 If write-down, full or partial full 33 If write-down, permanent or temporary permanent 34 If temporary write-down, description of write-up mechanism N/A 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) (i) pari passu with the existing AT1 instruments of the issuer, and any other obligations or capital instruments of the issuer that rank or are expressed to rank pari passu with the Bonds on a liquidation or bankruptcy of the issuer and the right to receive repayment of capital on a liquidation or bankruptcy of the issuer, (ii) Senior to holders of the issuer's CET1 instruments and any other obligations or capital instruments of the issuer that rank or are expressed to rank junior to the Bonds on a liquidation or bankruptcy of the issuer and the right to receive repayment of capital on a liquidation or bankruptcy of the issuer, and (iii)